hansonrobotics/robo_blender/README.md

 ```

-Example Animations Mode
+## Example Animations Mode

-This requies a blender file containing animations.
-The blender file
+This requies a blender file that contains animations.
+The Dmitry rig
-should be placed into the ./robo_blender/src/ directory, else the
+will do.
+The blender file should be placed into the
-relative path names for loading main.py will not work.
+`./robo_blender/src/` directory, else the relative path names for
+loading `main.py` will not work.

 ```
-	# Start blender, load head, start scripts
+	# Start blender, load head, start scripts.
+	# The Dmitry head must be copied into the robo_blender/src folder.
-	blender ./animations.blend --enable-autoexec -P ./robo_blender/src/startup.py
+	blender ./robo_blender/src/dmitry.blend --enable-autoexec -P ./robo_blender/src/startup.py

 	# Start the animations mode
 	rostopic pub --once /cmd_blendermode std_msgs/String Animations